EskiMojo14/keycaplendar/README.md

 A web app documenting current, future and past keycap GBs, hosted at https://keycaplendar.firebaseapp.com/.

-KeycapLendar is built using React Typescript and SCSS for the frontend, and Firebase for the backend.
-It uses RMWC as a UI framework.
+KeycapLendar is built using Typescript and SCSS for the frontend, and Firebase for the backend.
+It uses React for UI, Redux for global state management, and RMWC as a UI framework.

 Appreciate what I do and want to support me?
 Check out my [Ko-fi](https://ko-fi.com/eskimojo)!